jloft001/Store-Sales-Project/README.md

 ## Data Source

-Sales Dataset: The primary dataset used for this analysis is the "store_sales_data.csv" file, containing columns pertaining to the store id, department number, the week end date, the sales for the given week and if that week consisted of a holiday.
+Sales Dataset: The primary dataset used for this analysis that consisted of 5 fields and 65,533 rows, is the "store sales-data.csv (2).pdf" file, containing fields specific to the store id, department number, the week end date, the sales for the given week and if that week consisted of a holiday.

 ## Tools